-Offers for the Hilton Honors American Express Aspire, The Business Platinum Card® from American Express and The Ritz-Carlton™ Credit Card are not available through this site.
+Offers for the Hilton Honors American Express Aspire Card and The Ritz-Carlton™ Credit Card are not available through this site.
 All information has been independently collected by AwardWallet and has not been reviewed or provided by the card issuer.
 Some offers may have expired.
 Please see our card marketplace for available offers.

 Priority Pass has announced a new addition to its lounge network in Miami; The Corona Beach House.
 The new addition brings the number of Priority Pass “lounges” at Miami FL International MIA to 4 lounges, although The Corona Beach House will be the only one located in the D concourse.